 2.3 You may wish to measure the field bulk density of the soil when you collect your sample.

-2.3.1 Use the volumetric soil sampler (Section 1.5) to collect several soil cores of undisturbed soil.
+2.3.1 Use the volumetric soil sampler (Section 1.5) to obtain a soil core of undisturbed soil.

-2.3.2 Put lids on all samples to avoid water loss.
+2.3.2 Put a lid on the sample to avoid water loss.

 2.3.3 Since you’ve used a volumetric sampler, you know the volume of the soil samples (Vsoil).

-2.3.7 Use Equation 4 below to calculate the bulk density of the soil.
+2.3.6 Use Equation 6 below (section 5) to calculate the bulk density of the soil.

 3. Soil preparation